debanjan-giri/node-crud/README.md

 To get a local copy up and running, follow these steps:

-1. Clone the repository: `git@github.com:debanjan-giri/curd.git`
+1. Clone the repository: `git@github.com:debanjan-giri/crud.git`
-2. Navigate to the project directory: `cd curd`
+2. Navigate to the project directory: `cd crud`
 3. Install dependencies: `npm install`
 4. Set up environment variables by creating a `.env` file (with the following content: port, mongo_uri, jwt_secret).
 5. Start the server: `npm start`